“If you don't control your mind, someone else will.” John Allston.

 Active inference frames this behaviour in terms of Bayesian statistics.
 Systems are considered to have generative models—internal representations of how they think the world works—and they update these models based on sensory input in a way that is consistent with Bayesian updating.
 We will leave the structure learning part out for now, but that makes the job even harder to do in a “plausibly natural” way.
 But given this instrumental vs realist confusion, does the magic trick still work when explicitly realised?

-My main argument for precluding the existence of AGI is that intelligence is at least a very complex physical process, or a process which supervenes on a physical process.
+My main argument for precluding the existence of AGI is that intelligence is at least a very complex physical process.
 I think it would be possible to achieve AGI as it exists with a very high resolution simulation of a physical process, which in my opinion would be computationally intractable and like Wolfram says when he talks about computational irreducibility, there are no shortcuts!

 This is a video of Professor Kristinn R. Thorisson suggesting that he thinks goal-orientedness should be baked into our conception of intelligence.

 We could go philosophical on whether goals ontologically "exist".
 The philosopher Philip Goff argues for an account of panagentialism in his new book “Why?
-The purpose of the universe” which is to say, perhaps agentialism is knitted into the universe itself, and all material has degrees of it, or perhaps even arises from it.
-I highly recommend this interview with Philip on the waking cosmos podcast, and below is a clip from an upcoming interview I did with him.
+The purpose of the universe” which is to say, perhaps agentialism is knitted into the universe itself, and has locally fractionated degrees of it, or perhaps even arises from it.

 From a nativist and psychology perspective, I believe goals exist in us and shape how we think about things (for example Daniel Dennett's intentional stance).
 But I think they are largely instrumental not realist.
 Which is to say, they exist only as knowledge and they shape how we think.
 Explicitly imputing them into AI isn’t a fools errand, but it will produce systems with truncated agency.